Maria BelovaInterdisciplinary Artist

 mariavbelowa@gmail.com

 About Maria Belova is an interdisciplinary artist and cultural worker.
 After earning a BA in linguistics in Moscow, Belova moved to Austria where she subsequently started her artistic practice.
 She has studied Transmedia-and Fine Arts in Vienna (prof. Brigitte Kowanz, Jakob Lena Knebl, University for Applied Arts) and London (Chelsea College of Arts, University of the Arts).
-Recent exhibitions and contributions took place at Kunsthalle Vienna, das weisse haus, Council Memorial Church (Konzilsgedächtniskirche), Phileas Projects, Georg Kargl Parmanent as well as through multiple performances and interventions in public spaces.
+Recent exhibitions and contributions took place at Kunsthalle Vienna, Deichtorhallen Hamburg, Council Memorial Church (Konzilsgedächtniskirche) Vienna, Phileas – The Austrian Office for Contemporary Art, as well as through multiple performances and interventions in public spaces.

 Maria’s multifaceted practice reveals a blend of performance and objecthood, where the two are in a constant state of dialogue and exchange.
 It is predicated on her ability to make the invisible visible, to give form to the formless, and voice to the silent.
 Her works, imbued with a sense of absence, explore human desire for connection and transcendence, as well as the power structures that shape and constrain those aspirations.